Arkansas Small Estate Affidavit Form

 The Arkansas Small Estate Affidavit is a legal document that is used when a family member passes away with a total estate value of less than $100,000.
 Using the form replaces the probate process (that takes place through a court of law), which can save the successor (person completing the form) a considerable amount of both time and money.

-The document may only be used when a) the Decedent did not leave a will, and b) the estate’s value reflects the definition of a “small estate” provided in state law.
-That is, as per § 28-41-101(a)(3), the estate “does not exceed one hundred thousand dollars ($100,000)”.
+The document may only be used when a) the decedent did not leave a will, and b) the estate’s value reflects the definition of a “small estate” provided in state law, which is that the property is worth less than the previously stated value of one-hundred thousand dollars.

 Laws: § 28-41-101